-A revision identifier is a sequence of digits and letters that specify either special keywords (such as CONFIG) or specific objects (such as a physical device).
-The digits and characters can be enclosed by double quotes.
+- An identifier is a sequence of digits and letters that specify either special keywords (such as CONFIG) or specific objects (such as a physical device).
+You can enclose the digits and characters in double quotation marks.
 The underscore () and dash (-) are interpreted as letters.
-Uppercase and lowercase letters are interpreted differently; that is, CSL identifiers are case-sensitive.
-There are no restrictions on the first character of an identifier.
+Identifiers consist of letters, numbers, and the and symbols.
+CSL identifiers are case sensitive.
+The first character may be any of the valid identifier characters. - Reserved disk type identifiers in CSL (descriptive comments are within brackets).
+DD3, DDESDI, RD1, and DD4 are not supported disk type identifiers on CRAY J90 systems: